grmble/purescript-bonsai-docs/docs/commands.rst

 defines the possible actions that can change the model.

 *Commands* are a wrapper around these messages, they encode how these messages are delivered.
-Basically, there are pure commands and tasks.
+There are pure commands and tasks.

-*Commands* come from two sources: event handlers, and the update function.
+*Commands* come from two sources: event handlers, and the update function. [#f1]_

 Let's look at an example:  you are asked if you want to download some content.
 If the button is pressed, a